 The presentation (PDF) for the Scotts Level Branch at McDonogh Road Water Quality Retrofit and Stream Restoration Project was recently given to local residents in the Randallstown community.
 The project is slated for construction this winter.

-CPO identifies and implements Stormwater Retrofit Projects to address unmanaged runoff from precipitation in order to improve water quality.
+WR identifies and implements Stormwater Retrofit Projects to address unmanaged runoff from precipitation in order to improve water quality.

-Shoreline Protection & Enhancement
+Shoreline Protection and Enhancement

-Waterway & Stream Complaint Investigation
+Waterway and Stream Complaint Investigation